An interesting way to travel between the Red Centre and the WA Goldfields.

 The great east-west challenge is the Gunbarrel ‘Highway’, but years of neglect make it a severe 4WD vehicle test.
-The Great Central Road used to be an easier run from Uluru to The West, but the NT section was in very bad shape in 2019.
+The Great Central Road used to be an easier run from Uluru to The West, but the NT section has always been in worse condition than the WA part.

-Now that there’s reliable fuel at Warakurna Roadhouse and Tjukayirla Roadhouse the 1200-kilometre Tjukururu Road and Great Central Road route became quite popular.
+Since reliable fuel became available at the Warakurna Roadhouse and the Tjukayirla Roadhouse, the 1200-kilometre Tjukururu Road and Great Central Road route has become quite popular.

 Although the WA section of the Great Central Road is reasonably well maintained it’s no super-highway and should be attempted only by high ground clearance vehicles with a touring range of at least 600km.